News Release

 Learn more about the program at: http://irp.nih.gov/careers/trans-nih-scientific-recruitments/lasker-clinical-research-scholars-program.

 About the Albert and Mary Lasker Foundation: The Albert and Mary Lasker Foundation fosters the prevention and treatment of disease and disabilities by honoring excellence in basic and clinical science, by educating the public, and by advocating for support of medical research.
 Founded in 1942, the Lasker Foundation presents the prestigious Lasker Awards, which recognize the world's leaders in basic and clinical medical research, and individuals with outstanding public service.
 For much of the 20th Century, the Foundation was led by Mary Lasker, who was America's most prominent citizen-activist for public investment in medical research.
 She is widely credited with motivating the White House and the Congress to greatly expand federal funding for medical research, particularly through the National Institutes of Health.
-For more information about the Lasker Foundation and its programs, visit www.laskerfoundation.org.
+For more information about the Lasker Foundation and its programs, visit www.laskerfoundation.org(link is external).

 Part of the National Institutes of Health, the National Heart, Lung, and Blood Institute (NHLBI) plans, conducts, and supports research related to the causes, prevention, diagnosis, and treatment of heart, blood vessel, lung, and blood diseases; and sleep disorders.
 The Institute also administers national health education campaigns on women and heart disease, healthy weight for children, and other topics.
 NHLBI press releases and other materials are available online at http://www.nhlbi.nih.gov.